Trade Disputes Causing Financial Distress for Pork Producers

 Trade is critical to the financial well-being of U.S. pork producers.
-Over the past 10 years, on average, has been the top exporter of pork in the world; it is the globe’s lowest cost producer of pork.
+Over the past 10 years, the United States, on average, has been the top exporter of pork in the world; it is the globe’s lowest-cost producer of pork.
 In any given year, the U.S. pork industry ships product to more than 100 countries.
 Exports add significantly to the bottom line for all U.S. pork producers.
 But, the trade disputes are killing the bottom line of pork producers.
 Pork is on three retaliation lists – China and Mexico 232 metals and China 301.
 Meanwhile, we risk a huge loss of market share in Japan in coming years as that nation has concluded trade deals with the European Union and many of our other competitors in the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership.